-- As in other regions around the country, housing affordability will remain a challenge. - Encouraging more redevelopment and infill is the most effective means of keeping housing prices in check for renters. - If developed, the four proposed UGB expansions would result in modest reductions in housing prices for owneroccupied housing by providing additional housing supply. - If developed, the four proposed UGB expansions would have little impact on prices for renter-occupied housing given that one-third of the planned housing in those areas would be multifamily.
+- As in other regions around the country, housing affordability will remain a challenge. - Encouraging more redevelopment and infill is the most effective means of keeping housing prices in check for renters. - If developed, the four proposed UGB expansions would moderate housing price increases for owner-occupied housing by providing additional housing supply3. - If developed, the four proposed UGB expansions would have little impact on prices for renter-occupied housing given that one-third of the planned housing in those areas would be multifamily.